nf-core/website/sites/docs/src/content/docs/usage/Getting_started/configuration.md

 :::note{collapse title="Note on older nf-core pipelines"}

-If you wish to use pipelines generated with the pre-`v3.0.0` nf-core template, and/or when running with Nextflow versions earlier than 24.04.0 you may need use a different syntax to prevent the resources from exceeding a maximum limit.
+If you wish to use pipelines generated with the nf-core template before `v3.0.0`, and/or when running with Nextflow versions earlier than 24.04.0 you may need use a different syntax to prevent the resources from exceeding a maximum limit.

 In addition to the executor, you may find that pipeline runs occasionally fail due to a particular step of the pipeline requesting more resources than you have on your system.